 Excavations, Utilities and Foundations

 Some fall hazards get missed early on simply because nobody has considered that anybody could be “working at heights” while the structure hasn’t yet risen from the ground.
 Unfortunately, digging a big hole in the earth starts to turn “ground level” into “elevated”.
 While there is no specific requirement to provide fall protection around an excavation unless the excavation is not readily visible, you still need to provide a safe working environment.
-If you have a heavy foot-traffic area, consider barricades whether it be Jersey barriers, stand-alone railing, or another means.
+If you have a heavy foot-traffic area, consider barricades such as Jersey barriers or a stand-alone railing.
 If you’ve got vehicular traffic, you need to prevent those vehicles from accidentally rolling into your excavation (as you must also do with materials that could roll in such as pipe).
 Consider some type of curb-stop or berm to keep this from happening.
-And, if your excavation will be open overnight and there is any chance somebody could wander into it, barricade it thoroughly or cover it in accordance with the OSHA regulations (secured against movement, able to support 2x the maximum possible load, and clearly marked “Hole” or “Cover”).
+And if your excavation will be open overnight, and there is any chance somebody could wander into it, barricade it thoroughly or cover it in accordance with the OSHA regulations (secured against movement, able to support 2x the maximum possible load, and clearly marked “Hole” or “Cover”).

 While your excavations are being dug, your pipe and other materials usually begin to arrive on site.
 Be aware of fall protection situations that arise during loading and unloading of this material.
 Does somebody have to climb up on top of a flatbed and then up on top of pipe to rig it up so it can be picked off the truck?
 If so, what are you doing to protect them?
 Some of these activities are exempt from the 6’ fall protection rule, but you need to be aware which of them are and which aren’t, as well as if you’re willing to take the chance in allowing that to occur.
 If you’re not, be prepared to attempt some creative solutions to the problem as an overhead anchor point is often not available.